mukundvarma/denoisify/README.md

 Start editing the app files in the *src/* directory with your favourite editor.

-For more information on how to develop Streamlit apps check the official [Streamlit page](https://streamlit.io/).
+For more information on how to develop Streamlit apps, check the official [Streamlit page](https://streamlit.io/).

 ### Run the app